-You can advance by applying progressive overload within a 8 to 12 week time-frame, starting with moderate resistance, like 12/15 reps per set and work your way up to low repetition range and heavy loads in the 4/5 rep range.
+You can advance by applying progressive overload within an 8 to 12-week time frame, starting with moderate resistance, like 12/15 reps per set, and work your way up to low repetition range and heavy loads in the 4/5 rep range.
 This is also called accumulation and intensification.

-However, intensity also plays a big role in how many sets and repetitions you can perform within each session, as special techniques like rest-pause, drop sets or static holds at the end of a regular set to failure can considerably tax your muscle and limit the total workload you can do.
+However, intensity also impacts the number of sets and repetitions you can perform within each session because special techniques like rest-pause, drop sets or static holds at the end of a regular set to failure can considerably tax your muscle and limit the total workload you can do.

-This means you should scale down the total sets even further if you plan to use these shock-technique, even down to as little as 1 working set, after warm up.
-As you progress with time, you may find yourself using rest-pause and the other techniques more and more often, because regular failure may be not be a stimulus potent enough for growth anymore.
+This means you should scale down the total number of sets even further if you plan to use these shock-technique, even down to as little as one working set, after warm-up.
+As you progress with time, you may find yourself using rest-pause and the other techniques more and more often because regular failure may not be a stimulus potent enough for growth anymore.

 Muscles adapt, no matter what.
-What used to be effective in the past may be not working anymore and need to be challenged to a new level, bearing in mind that greater intensity equals more recovery, hence the need to scale down volume even more to keep recovery in check.
+What used to be effective in the past may not be working anymore and need to be challenged to a new level, bearing in mind that greater intensity equals more recovery, hence the need to scale down the volume even more, to keep recovery in check.

 How Nutrition And Sleep Also Affects Your Recovery Ability And Training Frequency

-This is self explanatory, really.
-How you should eat properly and make sure you get a sound night sleep in beyond the scope of this article.
+This is self-explanatory.
+How you should eat properly and make sure you get a good night’s sleep is beyond the scope of this article.

 Eventually, you’ll hit a plateau and start regressing.
-If that happens you may need to take a break and reconsider your eating habits and lifestyle, then start off again with a better nutrition plan and healthy sleeping habits.
+If that happens, you may need to take a break, reconsider your eating habits and lifestyle, and start again with a better nutrition plan and healthy sleeping habits.

 Learn To Listen To Your Body’s Signals

 This is an aspect that is often neglected and not just by beginners.
 We are all different, and we all respond differently to the same stimulus.
-Yes, general guidelines and the way physiology works is the same for everyone , but the devil is in the details.
+Yes, general guidelines and how physiology works are the same for everyone, but the devil is in the details.

 What works well for one may be too much or too little for another one.
-And again, a training frequency that was working well before for you, may be not so ideal anymore.
-A technique that was reaping benefits earlier, may not be no longer effective as you progress.
+And again, a training frequency that was working well before for you maybe not be so ideal anymore.
+A technique that was reaping benefits earlier may not be any longer effective as you progress.

 When this happens, you may need to back off a little bit in frequency or intensity, or you may need to switch things up a little bit.

-See how your body responds, listen to its signals and make little adjustments here and there as you go along, but never give up.
+See how your body responds, listen to its signals and make slight adjustments here and there as you go along, but never give up.
 That’s the name of the game.